COVID-19: Guidance and resources to manage work health and safety

 Notification of incidents which occur in the home

-Employers should provide instructions to their workers to notify their supervisor or manager, and/or their WHS Unit, of any work health and safety incident where:
+Employers should provide instructions to their workers to notify their supervisor or manager, and/or their WHS Unit, where:

 This also applies to workers working from home.